Free CRO Audit

 To make the most of this opportunity, provide a sneak peek of what’s on offer for Black Friday.
 With the increased traffic online, offering a sneak peek should spark standard consumer behaviour prediction, keeping consumers coming back – if they have an early idea of what’s on offer then they’ll be prepared to come back on the day.

-2022 black friday traffic trends
+black friday online traffic 2022

 The Busiest Times For Black Friday Shopping

-For mobile users, however, the peak time for online traffic from their devices was 9pm – a massive contrast to desktop activity, where the peak time for online shopping was 11am.
+For mobile users, however, the peak time for online traffic from their devices was 8pm – a massive contrast to desktop activity, where the peak time for online shopping was 2pm.

 To capitalise on these early shoppers, make sure your website and advertising campaigns are up and running well in advance of the 8am rush.
 Have your website speed up to par with your competitors as you’re likely to see a huge increase in traffic, this will help prevent your conversion rates suffering.